-On June 22, 2009 Governor Perry signed into law a new bill that will further restrict the areas in which firearms can be discharged in the City of Frisco and Collin County.
+On June 22, 2009, a new bill signed into law a new bill further restricted the areas in which firearms can be discharged in the City of Frisco and Collin County.

 Permitted Hunting Areas

-The City of Frisco's Geographic Information Serviceshas provided a MAPof permitted hunting areas in the city that outlines the areas that fall within the boundaries (subject to change) set forth by the law.
+The City of Frisco’s Geographic Information Serviceshas provided a map (PDF)of permitted hunting areas in the city that outlines the areas that fall within the boundaries (subject to change) set forth by the law.